Twitter Tips & Strategies

 3. Search for a Social Feed App: In the search bar at the top of the App Market, type "Social Media Feed" or "Twitter Feed."
 Several options will appear.
 For simplicity, look for the "Social Media Feed" app developed by Wix.

 5. Position the Feed on Your Page: A placeholder for the social feed will appear on your page.
-You can click and drag this element to position it wherever you like - a sidebar, the footer, or within the content of a specific page.
+You can click and drag this element to position it wherever you like - a sidebar, footer, or within specific content.
 Resize it by grabbing and dragging the corners until it fits your layout perfectly.

 Connecting Your Twitter (X) Account